buntyke/shepherd_gym/README.md

 * Preprocess the training dataset into a pickle file:
   ```
-  $ python dataset_process.py -d ../data/heuristic
+  $ python dataset_process.py -d heuristic
   ```
-  This should create a pickle file with processed dataset.
+  This should create a pickle file with processed dataset in `data/heuristic` folder.

 * Training imitation learning model:
   ```